 Getting used winter gear is both good for the environment and a better deal than purchasing new items at full price.
-If you know where to look, there are plentiful secondhand options to outfit you for all the winter activities you want to enjoy.
-From online outdoor retailers and local specialty stores to organized swaps, find what’s right for you this snowy season to stay cozy while adventuring outside.
+If you know where to look, there are plentiful secondhand options to outfit you for all the winter activities you want to enjoy during the Minnesota winter.
+From online outdoor retailers and local specialty stores to organized winter gear swaps, find what’s right for you this snowy season to stay cozy while adventuring outside.

-If shopping locally or getting out in person is more of your style, you have a variety of options.
+If shopping local or getting out in person is more of your style, you have a variety of used winter gear options.
 It is easy to find simple outdoor gear such as jackets and hats at regular secondhand stores to fill out your winter wardrobe.
-If you’re looking for a brand or specific item, you may be able to search online and buy directly from another person through places like Facebook Marketplace (you might even try your neighborhood Buy Nothing groups, too!).
-For gear and winter sports equipment such as hockey gear, skates, snowshoes, ski goggles or a broomball stick, check out specialty secondhand stores such as Play it Again Sports or Instant Replay Sports.
+If you’re looking for a brand or specific winter item, you may be able to search online and buy directly from another person through places like Facebook Marketplace (you might even try your neighborhood Buy Nothing groups, too).
+For winter gear and winter sports equipment such as hockey gear, skates, snowshoes, ski goggles or a broomball stick, check out specialty secondhand stores such as Play it Again Sports or Instant Replay Sports.
 Repair Lair offers general outdoor clothing and recreation items like sleeping bags and tents.
 Repair Lair and Play it Again Sports stores will buy or consign your old items, too.

 When to rent and not buy